dev-xo/barebones-stack/README.md

 ## 🎯 Who is this template aiming for?

-This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested template, to start coding right away.
+This template is aiming for those who loves to build their stuff **from the ground**, with a solid and well tested background, to start coding right away.
 "_We've just included the batteries.
 You build the rest!_"

 - Clean and easy start.